aws-quickstart/quickstart-microsoft-wapadfs/README.md

-## Microsoft Web Application Proxy on AWS
+## Microsoft Web Application Proxy with AD FS on AWS

 For architectural details, step-by-step instructions, and customization options, see the [deployment guide](https://fwd.aws/Db5zJ?).